-- Visible only to selected users and groups: the documents will be visible only to the users and groups listed in the sharing permission list defined in step 5.
+- Visible only to selected users and groups: only users and groups defined in the list of document permissions (step 5) have access to the document

-- Editable by all library contributors: all members of the library contributors role will be able to edit the documents.
+- Editable by all library contributors: contributors can edit the document, readers can’t view it

-2. For each property, you can set it in read-only, mandatory or hidden for this workflow state.
+2. For each property, you can set it to Read-only, Mandatory or Hidden for this workflow state.

-3. You can set the Description Field in read-only, mandatory or hidden for this workflow state.
+3. You can set the Description field to Read-only, Mandatory or Hidden for this workflow state.

-Important: If a property is set as mandatory or hidden at the document class level, you will not be able to change the setting at the workflow state level.
+Important: If a property is set as mandatory, read-only or hidden at the document class level, you can’t change the setting at the workflow state level.

-- Read-only means the contributors don’t has access to the property field in the edit mode of the document.
+- Read-only means that contributors don’t have access to the property field in edit mode.
 Administrators can edit these fields.

-- In the initial workflow state, properties cannot be hidden, read-only and mandatory at the same time to avoid blocking the creation of a document.
-In any state, you can combine these settings and a property can be hidden, read-only and mandatory.
+- In the initial workflow state, properties can’t be hidden, read-only or mandatory at the same time.
+This avoids blocking the creation of a document.
+In any other state, you can combine these settings and a property can be hidden, read-only and mandatory.

 - The title is always mandatory.